sjain882/OCRmyPDF-WinGUI/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Request feature / enhance functionality
+name: New feature / enhance functionality
 about: Suggest an idea
 title: ''
 labels: 'enhancement'